Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Experimental Results

 Finally, \crefrange{fig:err_rank_cov}{fig:err_rank_front} show the relative errors and the HSS ranks for these problems.
 For these results, the experiments are run $5$ times and the figures show error bars with the minimum, median and maximum values.
 We observe that the HSS ranks and errors are comparable between all of the sketching operators except for SJLT with $\alpha = 1$, in which performance in terms of rank and error are worse than Gaussian sketching operators.
+From \Cref{fig:err_rank_cov} we observe that the errors and the ranks are approximately the same across all methods except S(1) which has worse error and H which has larger ranks for the largest problems.
+S(1) is often not sufficient to obtain good accuracy and H has some performance degradation for larger HSS ranks.
+From \cref{fig:times} we observe that SJLT is the most efficient method, yielding a time improvement ranging from 1.2--4$\times$ over the Gaussian sketches.

+For the QChem Toeplitz matrix, we observe that the HSS ranks and errors are the same across all of the methods except S(1) in some cases (\cref{fig:err_rank_qc}).
+Again, this is likely due to S(1) not being sufficiently dense to capture the matrix information.
+For timing, since this problem has the smallest ranks, SJLT is able to outperform all of the methods because it is the fastest sketch to apply, while SRHT performs worse due to the large overhead of computing the Hadamard transform.

+For the Scattering wave problem, we observe that the HSS ranks and errors are the same except in the strictest tolerances, blue triangles in \cref{fig:err_rank_wave}, where the error is worse for SJLT and SRHT.
+In this case Gaussian sketches yield the most accurate results but S(8) has comparable errors and can be computed between 1.5--1.7$\times$ faster (see \cref{fig:times}) which highlights that this performance improvement may come at a slight loss of accuracy.

+Finally, for the 3D Poisson frontal matrix in \cref{fig:err_rank_front} we observe that the errors and HSS ranks degrade for S(1) and S(2) relative to the other methods.
+This is likely due to this problem having larger HSS ranks but, as shown in \cref{fig:times}, S(8) can be applied 1.4--1.6$\times$ faster than Gaussian sketches and yields similar accuracy.

 We recommend that users of STRUMPACK use the default values of $d_0 = 128, \Delta d = 64$ when running the HSS compression algorithm.
-Additionally, if using SJLT matrices we recommend setting $\alpha = 2$ or $\alpha = 4$, the default value.
+Additionally, if using SJLT matrices we recommend setting $\alpha = 4$, the default value.
 We have found that this is usually the correct balance between performance improvement over Gaussian sketching operators while having similar accuracy.